KlovnDEV/greve-voopsie/README.md

 #Backstory and reason for making this:

-**Since I haven't been able to find any freebies regarding this topic, I sat down and made it myself for the community and anyone who has been looking for this - its licensed under gnu as i dont feel satisfied in making people pay for a few lines"
+**Since I haven't been able to find any freebies regarding this topic, I sat down and made it myself for the community and anyone who has been looking for this - its licensed under gnu as i dont feel satisfied in making people pay for a few lines "
 # INvoice App / Billing App for LB-Phone (OKOKBilling - QB)

+Credit to maxifaxipaxi for the flappy bird game where i borrowed some lines from - https://lb.mfpscripts.com/

 LB-Phone: